The term eye irritation refers to sensations of dryness, itchiness, pain, or grittiness in the eye.

 Preventing eye irritations involves simple hygiene habits that reduce your chances of exposing your eyes to infectious bacteria, fungi, and viruses.
 While some of these choices may seem obvious, it’s important to be mindful of these simple preventative measures and teach younger family members good hygiene habits.

 Most common eye infections resolve on their own without any necessary medical treatment.
 But if any of your symptoms persist longer than 7-10 days or they intensify suddenly, then visit a doctor as soon as possible.

 Patient First treats many conditions at our urgent care centers including eye irritations.
-You can visit any Patient First center from 8am to 10pm any day of the week – no appointment needed.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center